 Common Extras for Irrigation Systems

-These methods are like misting or dripping systems, but they are completed automated so you don't have to turn anything on or off.
+Think of this as cruise control for your greenhouse!
+These systems are completely automated, so you don't have to turn anything on or off.
 They work on a timer and provide your plants with the same amount of water every so often, depending on your requirements.
 This lends itself well to large projects, where manual watering may be too time-consuming.

 Solar powered irrigation systems: